For a summary of Java 2D properties, see Java 2D Properties.

-If the problem disappears, you have found a workaround.
-If the problem persists, try changing another property or pipeline.
+If the problem disappears, then you found a workaround.
+If the problem persists, then try changing another property or pipeline.

 Java 2D uses a set of pipelines, which can be roughly defined as different ways of rendering the primitives.
 These pipelines are as follows:

-Oracle Solaris and Linux: X11 Pipeline, which is the default for Oracle Solaris and Linux operating systems.
+Oracle Solaris and Linux: X11 Pipelineis the default for the Oracle Solaris and Linux operating systems.

 Windows OS - Direct3D Pipeline in Full-Screen Mode is an alternative on Windows.

-OpenGL Pipeline in Oracle Solaris, Linux and Windows, which is an alternative on Oracle Solaris and Linux operating systems, as well as Windows.
+OpenGL Pipeline in Oracle Solaris, Linux, and Windowsis an alternative on the Oracle Solaris and Linux operating systems, as well as Windows.

 VolatileImages, or "compatible" images (images that are created with the GraphicsConfiguration.createCompatibleImage() method).